 Shut Down: Allow engine to idle for approximately 60 seconds to allow the turbo to cool before shutdown.

-Patient heat/cool: Patient heat cool is controlled in the patient compartment on the control panel
+Patient heat/cool: Patient heat cool is controlled on the front and rear control panel

 Scene Lights: Bottom row center console

 Back up alarm: Override has been disabled the switch is not connected so the alarm cannot be turned off.

 Patient Lights: Switches located above the work counter on the control panel and lower row front console.

 On Board Suction: Switch located above the work counter as well as suction control dial.

 Inverter Control: Inverter is automatic and controlled by the ignition key.
 (Inveter switch is disabled.)

 120v AC Power: Always on, only powers the desk power strip behind printer.